learn-co-curriculum/phase-0-macos-env-system/README.md

 ```

 In addition, if you are using an M1 laptop, you will already have Zsh
-installed and in use, so you can move on to installing VS Code below.
+installed and in use, so you can move on to installing Chrome and VS Code below.

 ## Install Command Line Tools for Xcode